Geeks-Academy/auth/README.md

 This microservice has three endpoint which are listed below.

 ### 1. POST /login
-Existing token validation.
+Check if user exists in out database by token validation.

 ### 2. POST /register
+Wait and receive data from GitHub.
 Save user to database, enabling extracting data from GitHub or Google.

 |        Input        |
 |   :-------------    |